 Ada does not mandate the use of a garbage collector, but Ada implementations are free to provide such memory reclamation.
 For applications that use and return memory on an implementation that provides garbage collection, the issues associated with garbage collection exist in Ada.

-6.39.2 Guidance to language users
+6.39.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.39.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.39.5 of ISO/IEC 24772-1:2022;

-Use controlled types and reference counting to implement explicit storage management systems that cannot have storage leaks.
+Use controlled types and reference counting to implement explicit storage management systems that cannot have storage leaks;

-Declare access types in a nested scope where possible.
+Declare access types in a nested scope where possible;

-Consider the use of predefined container libraries where possible.
+Consider the use of predefined container libraries where possible;

-Consider the use of user-defined storage pools and subpools.
+Consider the use of user-defined storage pools and subpools;

 Use a completely static model where all storage is allocated from global memory and explicitly managed under program control.